 Beware postal hucksters who offer you far less than your jewellery’s worth.
 Here, you get a quote online, send in gold for verification and then they make an offer.
 Yet many are unreliable or poor players, including some TV-advertised big names.

-Among the scrap are shining examples - meaning £15 per 9ct stud earrings and £85 per 18ct gold ring are possible.
-For a list of top gold buyers plus full warnings, see the Gold Selling guide.
+Among the scrap are shining examples - for a list of top gold buyers plus full warnings, see the Gold Selling guide.

 Slash the cost of sending Xmas cash abroad

-Whether for a Stateside nephew or a backpacking daughter, transferring money overseas doubles the currencies, complication and cost.
-Doing it in a bank could cost £25.
+Whether for a Stateside nephew or a grandchild in Australia, transferring money overseas doubles the currencies, complication and cost.
 See our Sending Money Abroad guide for best buys, including your protection if it goes wrong.

 DO ensure Christmas delivery’s specified